Course

 4. Technical Competence

-• Use a variety of strategies to contribute to self-reliance, interdependence and quality of life
+• Use a variety of strategies to contribute to self-reliance, interdependence, and quality of life

-• Promote wellness of self, others and community
+• Promote wellness of self, others, and community

-• Build community presence, participation and contribution
+• Build community presence, participation, and contribution

 • Strategically facilitate learning

-• Advocate for individual rights and self determination
+• Advocate for individual rights and self-determination

-• Promote safety of self and others
+• Promote the safety of self and others

 Textbook materials